Gonzih/blog.gonzih.me/content/post/2021-01-28-diy-dependabot-for-clojure.md

         name: deps
 ```

-Once this is done we need to read output file and store it in output variable of a step.
+Once this is done we need to read the output file and store it in output variable of a step.
 To later reuse this variable we give this step id `get-pr-body`.

 ```yaml